-The sidechain order parameter could be estimated for different positions on the basis of our line decomposition, reminding that only for PIZOF-11 at 25 °C, the aliphatic lines are well resolved.
-Besides the δ_1 component occurring at -15°C only (see Fig. 9), all low-temperature components of the devonvolution could be assigned to the well-separated room temperature lines and therefore also to carbon positions.
-A gradient of the order parameter along the chain could be detected, see Fig. 12.
+The side-chain order parameter could be estimated for different positions on the basis of our line decomposition, remembering that only for PIZOF-11 at 25 °C are the aliphatic lines well resolved.
+Besides the δ_1 component occurring at -15 °C only (see Fig. 9), all the low-temperature components of the deconvolution could be assigned to the wellseparated room temperature lines and therefore also to carbon positions.
+A gradient of the order parameter along the chain could be detected: see Fig. 12.
 On this basis, we can give a possible explanation for the occurrence of the δ_1 component.
 The value of its order parameter, which is placed between the S values of ε carbons and ω carbons, implies an assignment to the carbon being placed next to the ω carbon.
 At room temperature, its resonance is part of the signal group of the δ carbons.
-Perhaps because of conformational effects, it is shifted towards higher ppm values at -15°C.
+Perhaps because of conformational effects, it is shifted towards higher parts-per-million values at -15 °C.

-The order parameters of the sidechains in PIZOF-10 are shown in Fig. 13.
-Following the liquid-state assignment (see "Line decompositions"), component A was assigned to pos.
-2a, component C was assigned to pos.
-2f.
+The order parameters of the side chains in PIZOF-10 are shown in Fig. 13.
+Following the liquid-state assignment (see "Line decompositions"), component A was assigned to position 2a and component C was assigned to position 2f.
 The order parameter of the carbon at position 2f is clearly larger than that of the remaining part of the side chain.
-This phenomenon occurring also in PIZOF-11 can be understood by the proximity of these carbons to the more rigid central rings, see below.
+This phenomenon also occurring in PIZOF-11 can be understood by the proximity of these carbons to the more rigid central rings: see below.
 The value of the order parameter of component C_2 strongly suggests an assignment of this component to position 2e.
-The order parameter of component C_2 strongly weak yet beyond the limits of uncertainty.
+The order parameter of component B_1 exceeds that of B_2 only weakly but is beyond the limits of uncertainty.
 Hence, an assignment of this component to carbon position 2d is likely to some degree.

-A comparison of the different side chains groups linked via O to the central rings shows that the order parameters of PIZOF-10 and of PIZOF-11 are equal within experimental uncertainty.
-However, in PIZOF-2 at -15 °C, the bond order parameter of the methyl group is clearly smaller than that of the ω -CH2 of both other PIZOFs, reminding that we have considered the fast rotation around the methyl symmetry axis in the fit.
-This indicates that there is a fast motion of the methyl axis itself which takes place in a range of angles which is of larger amplitude than in the case of the ω methylenes in PIZOF-10 and PIZOF-11.
+A comparison of the different side-chain groups linked via O to the central rings shows that the order parameters of PIZOF-10 and PIZOF-11 are equal within experimental uncertainty.
+However, in PIZOF-2 at $-15\,^{\circ}$ C, the bond-order parameter of the methyl group is clearly smaller than that of the ω -CH2 of both other PIZOFs, remembering that we have considered the fast rotation around the methyl symmetry axis in the fit.
+This indicates that there is a fast motion of the methyl axis itself which takes place in a range of angles which is of a larger amplitude than in the case of the ω methylenes in PIZOF-10 and PIZOF-11.

 Figure 12.
 Graphical representation of the order parameter gradient along the side chains of PIZOF-11.
-The label " δ_1 " marks the position in the chain where the origin of this line is assumed; see text.
+The label " δ_1 " marks the position in the chain where the origin of this line is assumed; see the text.